- Voice technology supports warehouse safety measures such as social distancing and reducing touching of shared surfaces.

-Voice technology augments smaller workforces by increasing accuracy to much as near 100% and productivity as much as 50%.
-It also better supports social distancing, as workers can more easily stay farther apart from each other using the voice directed workflows.
+Voice technology augments smaller workforces by increasing accuracy to as much as near 100% and productivity as much as 50%.
+It also better supports social distancing, as workers can more easily stay farther apart from each other using voice-directed workflows.

 If you use voice technology and your workers must wear masks at all times, you might be wondering if the voice recognition capabilities will still be able to function.

 According to Honeywell, any interference from the mask should be minimal and the speech recognition software should continue to work as normal.
 And in fact, operations around the world have already been using masks with their technology for years, particularly in the food and beverage industry.
 These workers often have to go into deep freezers to complete inventory counts and have to wear an entire face covering on which their headset sits on top of.

 Honeywell also recommends these three tips to consider when using masks with their voice technology:

 - If you’re using a trained template, your workers may need to re-train the template while wearing their masks.
 This will help boost accuracy.